LLM tools

 print(view(f, nums=True))

-1 │ Let's add a
+1 │ Let's add a new line:

 2 │ Hello, world!